Effective Meetings: The mechanics of leadership

 The biggest problem with meetings is that the people who run them are not equipped with the data to improve them.
 As a result, those who run poor meetings are largely unaware of the fact.

-Inspirometer provides a gentle, supported means by which people can quickly see their strengths and address areas of weakness.
+Inspirometer provides a gentle, supportive means by which people can quickly see their strengths and address areas of weakness.

 Inspirometer's effortless feedback tool builds up into a complete analysis of your meetings, trending key characteristics, enabling you to track your progress, and guiding you to productive strategies.